adamtow/notecuts/docs/English.md

 <span id="localization"></span>
 ## Localization
-NoteCuts is available in English, but the application is also supplied with auto-translated localized files for the support spoken/dictation languages.
+NoteCuts is available in English, but is ready to be localized into other languages.

-Since machine translation is never perfect, your help would come greatly in handy.
-If you are a native speaker of one of these languages, consider contributing to improving PromptKit's localization files.

-You can use the Localization Helper shortcut to assist with localizing PromptKit into your language.
+You can use the Localization Helper shortcut to assist with localizing NoteCuts into your language.

 > [**Download Localization Helper from RoutineHub &raquo;**](https://routinehub.co/shortcut/1931)

-- When the localization file is complete, submit a pull request on [the PromptKit GitHub page](https://github.com/adamtow/notecuts/localization/).
+- When the localization file is complete, submit a pull request on [the NoteCuts GitHub page](https://github.com/adamtow/notecuts/localization/).

 Help make NoteCuts more accurate and more universal for all iOS users!